Football Writers' Association: The Football Writers' Association today

 The FWA has experienced steady growth since its inception in 1947.
-Membership has grown to about four-hundred members.
+Membership has grown to about nine-hundred members, including over 150 student members.
 Changes in modern journalism have welcomed a more diverse range of members.
 In recent years, the association has modernized itself by changing the voting process for Footballer of the Year by making online voting available to its members as well as incorporating social media into its revamped web site.
 The Football Writers' Association continues to recruit new members openly in the same manner as was created by its founders in 1947.
 On 24 April 2019, beIN Sports senior sports correspondent Carrie Brown was announced as the first female chair of the FWA.

 The FWA Footballer of the Year Award

 Charles Buchan, one of the founding fathers of the FWA, had originally suggested that there be an award presented "to the professional player who by precept and example is considered by a ballot of members to be the footballer of the year."
 The award is the oldest and is considered to be the most prestigious award in British football.
 The award is presented annually.
 The first player to receive the award was Sir Stanley Matthews in 1948.
 In 2018 the FWA introduced their award for the Woman Footballer of the Year in recognition of the growth of the woman's game.